cpetersen/plos/README.md

 article = hits.first.article

-article.article_title # The title of the article article.article_ids   # Returns a hash of ids.
+article.article_title # The title of the article article.article_ids   # Returns a Hash of ids.
 For instance {"doi"=>"##.###/journal.pxxx.###", "publisher-id"=>"###-ABC-###"}
-article.journal_title # The title of the journal that published the article article.journal_ids   # Returns a hash of ids.
-Keys could include publisher-id, publisher, allenpress-id, nlm-ta, pmc, etc. article.issns         # Returns an array of ISSN numbers, keys could include ppub or epub among others. article.affiliations  # Returns an array of PLOS::Affiliation objects representing the organizations involved in this research. article.contributors  # Returns an array of PLOS::Contributor objects representing all the people involved in this research, including authors and editors. article.authors       # Returns an array of PLOS::Name objects, one for each author of this research article.editors       # Returns an array of PLOS::Name objects, one for each editor of this research article.figures       # Returns an array of PLOS::Figure objects representing the figures in this article. article.references    # Returns an array of PLOS::Reference objects representing all the articles this article references. article.sections      # Returns an array of PLOS::Section objects containing the actual content of the article. article.named_content # Returns an array of Hashs objects.
+article.journal_title # The title of the journal that published the article article.journal_ids   # Returns a Hash of ids.
+Keys could include publisher-id, publisher, allenpress-id, nlm-ta, pmc, etc. article.issns         # Returns a Hash of ISSN numbers, keys could include ppub or epub among others. article.affiliations  # Returns an Array of PLOS::Affiliation objects representing the organizations involved in this research. article.contributors  # Returns an Array of PLOS::Contributor objects representing all the people involved in this research, including authors and editors. article.authors       # Returns an Array of PLOS::Name objects, one for each author of this research article.editors       # Returns an Array of PLOS::Name objects, one for each editor of this research article.figures       # Returns an Array of PLOS::Figure objects representing the figures in this article. article.references    # Returns an Array of PLOS::Reference objects representing all the articles this article references. article.sections      # Returns an Array of PLOS::Section objects containing the actual content of the article. article.named_content # Returns an Array of Hash objects.
 Each representing a piece of "named-content".
 Named content is often used to separate genes from other text.
 ```

 ## Contributing